-Presides over all district operations and meetings.
-The district is encouraged to meet no less than twice per calendar year.

-Vice President

-Acts in the absence of the president and assists the president in presiding over meetings and conducting business within the district structure.

-Secretary

-Maintains accurate records of the district's operations.
-Maintains and distributes minutes of the district meetings to the club presidents within the district and submits copies of district minutes to WYSA.
+- President \cap - 0 Presides over all district operations and meetings.
+The district is encouraged to meet no less than twice per calendar year. - Vice President 0 - Acts in the absence of the president and assists the president in presiding over meetings and conducting business within the district structure. - Secretary 0 - Maintains accurate records of the district's operations.
+Maintains and distributes 0 minutes of the district meetings to the club presidents within the district and submits copies of district minutes to WYSA.

-Treasurer

-Maintains accurate accounting records of the district's financials; collect applicable fees from clubs and submit all required registration materials & fees to WYSA by the published deadlines.

-Registrar

-Responsible for collecting and compiling the registration information from the member clubs within the district on players and forwarding data information to WYSA by the published deadlines.

-Referee Administrator

-Works with the clubs/club referee coordinator to recruit and encourage local referees, assist in the management of club and/or district referee recruitment, and retention initiatives.
-Ensures that adaptations to the Laws of the Game are consistent throughout the district and its clubs, including referee fees.
+- o Treasurer - Maintains accurate accounting records of the district's financials; collect applicable fees from clubs and submit all required registration materials & fees to WYSA by the published deadlines. - o Registrar - Responsible for collecting and compiling the registration information from the member clubs within the district on players and forwarding data information to WYSA by the published deadlines. - Referee Administrator - Works with the clubs/club referee coordinator to recruit and encourage local referees, assist in the management of club and/or district referee recruitment, and retention initiatives.
+Ensures that adaptations to the Laws of the Game are consistent throughout the district and its clubs, including referee fees. - League Director - Oversees all operations of the league run by the district which includes game schedules, establishing and enforcing league rules & policies and upholding WYSA, US Youth Soccer, and U.S. Soccer policies and procedures. - District Representative (appointed or elected) - Represent the interests of the clubs within the district at the state level by attending WYSA State Board of Directors meetings.

-o League Director

-Oversees all operations of the league run by the district which includes game schedules, establishing and enforcing league rules & policies and upholding WYSA, US Youth Soccer, and USSF policies and procedures.

-District Representative (appointed or elected)

-Represent the interests of the clubs within the district at the state level by attending monthly WYSA State Board of Directors meetings.
 The district representative serves as the communication link between WYSA and the member clubs.